blzb/spring-cloud-config-ws/README.md

 * Go a get to the reader endpoint, it should have the new value

 ## Excercise 4 Updating multiple services with the same config server
-* Change the rabbitmq configuration on the reader for point to the cloudamqp service.
+* Change the rabbitmq configuration on both apps for point to the cloudamqp service.
 ```
 spring.rabbitmq.host: fox.rmq.cloudamqp.com
 spring.rabbitmq.virtual-host: qghlygtg